GorgonzolaRex/wizardry-daphne-guide/docs/events/recurring-events/gold-ore.md

         - Objective
             - The goal is to reclaim the Gold Ore that a group of thieves has stolen.
 They are now hiding in the Abyss and it is your job to track them down and recover as much of it as possible.
-            - After accepting the request Arna will direct you to the correct Abyss to search, which will be the highest Abyss you have reached to-date.
+            - Arna will direct you to the correct Abyss to search, which will be the the furthest one you have reached to-date.
 There are no changes to the enemies or their levels in the Abyss while the requests is active.

         - Task
             - Go to Abyss floor listed under the Guides section.
 You will know you are on the correct floor because Lulu will comment that she senses the presence of thieves in the area.
             - Search the floor until you find a group of thieves.
 After defeating them you will recover a small amount of Gold Ore.
-After defeating your first group the request will be completed.
+            - After defeating your first group the request will be completed.
 This is "technically" true, but misleading.
 Do not submit at this point!
 See Additional Reward tab for details.

     === "Additional Reward"

         - Each Abyss has a maximum amount of Gold Ore that can be recovered.
-The size of your additional reward is roughly proportional to the % of the maximum Gold Ore you collected.
+The size of your additional reward is roughly proportional to the % of the maximum Gold Ore collected.
         - Abyss 3 Example:
-            - The maximum Gold Ore you can collect is 24,000.
+            - Mximum Gold Ore is 24,000.
-            - If you submitted 12,000 Gold Ore (50% of the maximum) you would receive 500,000 Gold versus 1,000,000 Gold as an additional reward.
+            - If you submitted 12,000 Gold Ore (50% of the maximum) you would receive 500,000 gold versus 1,000,000 gold as an additional reward.
         - It takes 60 encounters to collect the maximum amount.
-Fortunately, there are ways to bring this number down to 20 using Marianne and speaking with the Old Man in the Tavern (see tabs).
+There are ways to bring this number down to 20 using Marianne and speaking with the Old Man in the Tavern (see tabs).
-        - You can check how much total Gold Ore you have collected under your Valuables inventory.
+        - You can check how much total Gold Ore you have collected under your Valuables in the inventory menu.
         - If you submit the request accidentally or prematurely you will be locked out for the rest of the event.
 It cannot be reactivated.

     === "Marianne (Optional)"

         - If Marianne is in your party it will increase the amount of Gold Ore collected after each fight by 50% of the base amount.
-She is not required to get the maximum amount of Gold Ore.
+        - Marianne is not required to get the maximum amount of Gold Ore.
         - A low-level Marianne might be at risk of dying, especially in Abyss 3 or 4.
 Give her EXP books and/or strong gear to make sure can survive all of the encounters.

     === "Old Man's Stash (Optional)"